Kenny-0n-the-weeknd/Text-To-AI-To-Mic/README.md

 ## License

-This project is distributed under the MIT license.
+This project is distributed under the GNU General Public License v3.0 license.
 Please review the license file for details.